bitfocus/companion-module-stagetec-rcp/companion/HELP.md

 **Instructions**

 Note that this module only works to connected hardware.
 This module allows control of Nexus microphone inputs (Gain, P48, HPF) routed to the dante outputs of the XDIP or NXC-T. It does not provide control of any other source type, or direct routing control.
-The Nexus system will dynamically route the RCP controls to whatever microphone inputs are routed to the Dante outputs.
+The Nexus system will dynamically map the RCP controls to whatever microphone inputs are routed to the Dante outputs.

 - **XDIP**